MichaelPaulukonis/michaelpaulukonis.github.io/content/blog/automated-bots.md

   - tumblr
 ---

-NOTE: as of 03.2025 just about everything on this list is defunct, except for [ListMania](https://leanstooneside.tumblr.com/)
+NOTE: as of 03.2025 just about everything on this list is defunct, except for [ListMania](https://leanstooneside.tumblr.com/) and [PoeticalBot](https://github.com/MichaelPaulukonis/PoeticalBot)

 # What are you talking about?